ebeshero/timeline/README.md

 timeline
 ========

-a timeline project for collaborative use in courses
+a timeline project for collaborative use in courses.

 PROJECT NOTES:
 A summary thus far: